 |

-General Course InformationWhat?The CCRE offers two accredited subjects in Neuroscience Clinical Research, especially designed to teach clinicians how to understand research, learn the necessary research methods, and improve their skills to conduct quality clinical research in neuroscience.
-The multi-disciplinary postgraduate course is open to professionals from the medical, nursing and allied health disciplines, or anyone interested in developing or improving their skills to conduct clinical research.
-Each subject is taught face-to-face in small groups, in 4-day week blocks: Clinical Neuroscience Research Methodology and Disease Applications - Part 1Clinical Neuroscience Research - Part 2: Neuroimaging and Disease Applications
+General Course InformationWhat?The CCRE offers two accredited subjects in Neuroscience Clinical Research & Neuroimaging, especially designed to teach clinicians how to understand research, learn the necessary research methods, and improve their skills to conduct quality clinical research in neuroscience.
+The multi-disciplinary postgraduate course is open to clinicians and professionals from the medical, nursing and allied health disciplines, or anyone interested in developing or improving their skills to conduct clinical research.
+Each subject is taught face-to-face in small groups, in 4 and-a-half -day week blocks: Clinical Neuroscience Research - Week 1Neuroimaging for Clinical Research - Week 2

 Each subject can be taken as either